ARKTEEK/BookStore/README.md

 To edit database login string, you have to change DefaultConnection in appsettings.json file, which you can find in BlazorServer folder.

+To start Blazor Website, go into BlazorServer folder and type `dotnet run`.

 ## Preview